 This way, you’ll be able to assess which elements should be present in your resume.

 2. Think carefully before including an objective statement

-Until relatively recently, the standard advice to job candidates was to include a one-sentence objective, or “mission statement,” at the top of their resumes.
+Until relatively recently, the standard advice to job candidates was to include a one-sentence objective, or “mission statement,” at the top of their graphic design resume.

 Now, most people agree that a couple of sentences that summarise your experience and explain why you are the perfect fit for the job is a better use of space.

 Aside from these, your objective statement should contain information on how your skills can improve the operations of the company or how these can become an asset to the organization.

 Since your objective statement is only made up of one sentence, it’s vital that you use the right words to convey your thoughts.

 When creating your objective statement, avoid beating around the bush.
 Instead, only use words that are easy to understand.